randomtruffles/Dominion_League/_posts/2022-03-21-season-51-feedback-report.md

 *Answer Format: Select one of: 5 weeks (1 week per match); 6 weeks (1 more week than matches); 7 weeks (2 more weeks than matches)*

 ### Pace of Play

+The two questions concerning pace of play were aimed at evaluating attitudes towards the amount of time the League takes people, and starting to look at how people would feel about timed League matches.

+A small minority of people are expecting their league matches to take more than 2 hours and 30 minutes for all six games, and a majority expect them to take less than 2 hours.
+Those in upper tiers seem to have expectations of longer matches.
+If you find that your League matches are typically taking more than 2 hours and 30 minutes, we encourage you to find ways to better meet others' expectations, as these are typically what they will schedule around.

+Based on comments received, we believe the "Make Resign" question was often misinterpreted, particularly at lower tiers where we received many comments believing that the only way the button would come up was in the case of a disconnect.
+Because of this factor, we believe it is difficult to draw any conclusions from this poll, but with a majority looking for a way to resign their opponent in some cases we believe that pace enforcements are possibly on the radar.
+Over the course of the next season, we will be collecting timing data from league matches, and will look to present it at a future town hall.

+Responses and breakdown by tier for both questions shown below.

 *How long do you expect a full 6-game match to take?*